longknot/git-pkgs/README.md

 ```

 ### Check out a specific release
-Checking out a release revision will restore all the dependencies into the state release in which they were recorded.
+Checking out a release revision will restore all the dependencies into the state of the release in which they were recorded.
 We can think of this as a way to roll back dependencies to an earlier state.
 ```bash
 git pkgs checkout <revision>
 ```